"I do believe that every person has an equal opportunity to be a good and wise judge, regardless of their background or life experiences.”

 Her mom, Celina Sotomayor, sent both her and her brother to private Catholic schools.
 It was her mother who, since an early age, made Sonia and Juan believe in the power of education.
 It was her tremendous work ethic and her valiant effort to battle juvenile diabetes that helped Sotomayor excel on school.
 She was valedictorian of her class at Blessed Sacrament and at Cardinal Spellman High School in New York.

 Her judicial service began in October 1992 when President George H.W.
 Bush appointed her to the United States District Court for the Southern District of New York.
-From 1992-1998 she presided around 450 cases in which she earned a reputation as a “sharp and fearless jurist who does not let powerful interests bully her into departing from the rule of law.”
+From 1992 to 1998 she presided around 450 cases in which she earned a reputation as a “sharp and fearless jurist who does not let powerful interests bully her into departing from the rule of law.”

 President William H. Clinton appointed Judge Sotomayor to the U.S. Court of Appeals for the Second Circuit in 1998.
 She also served as an adjunct professor at the NYU School of Law in 1998 and a lecturer at Columbia Law School in 1999.

-With all her achievements and recognitions, Sotomayor has also been highly criticized and had the majority of Senate Republicans oppose her nomination for Supreme Court Justice.
-She was under close observation and was attacked by critics for when she remarked, “Personal experiences and gender have a lot to do with judges’ decisions.”
-She was also, at one point, criticized for being racist when she made the comment saying, “I would hope a wise Latina woman with the richness of her experiences would more often than not reach a better conclusion than a white male who hasn’t lived that life.”
+With all her achievements and recognition, Sotomayor has also been highly criticized and had the majority of Senate Republicans oppose her nomination for Supreme Court Justice.
+She was under close observation and was attacked by critics when she remarked, “Personal experiences and gender have a lot to do with judges’ decisions.”
+She was also, at one point, criticized for being racist when she made the comment, “I would hope a wise Latina woman with the richness of her experiences would more often than not reach a better conclusion than a white male who hasn’t lived that life.”

 Kar remarked, "She has an amazing story, but she's also just an amazing person."
 He also added that she has the ability to get to know all of the people around her.
 "She was the judge who, in the courthouse for example, knew all of the doormen, knew the cafeteria workers, who knew the janitors -- she didn't just know all of the other judges and the politicians.
 She really went out of her way to get to know everyone and was well loved by everyone," which truly shows the kind of person Sotomayor is.